truenas/documentation/content/en/hub/intro/whatis.md

   <div class="hw-certifiedtext" style="align-self:center"><b>Certified Servers:</b> Rackmount systems with optimized hardware configurations for TrueNAS software.
 These provide great value for applications that don’t need high availability.</div>
 </div>

 ## Join the Expert Community

 TrueNAS comprises both the Open Source software and an experienced and expert community developed over the last dozen years.
 Ask for advice and contribute your experiences for others to use.
 The Community can save you many hours and be a great resource for new projects and applications.
 If you need more professional support, iXsystems offers Bronze/Silver/Gold Enterprise support including 24x365 coverage and onsite support with its systems.

+## TrueCommand Manages your NAS Fleet

+TrueCommand is a single Pane-of-Glass management application that takes the repetitive work out of multi-TrueNAS management by centralizing system alerts, reports, and analytics in one easy to use interface.
+It supports users and teams with 24x365 global operations, role-based access control, and a full log of every TrueNAS configuration change.
+TrueCommand runs on docker, VMs, or as a cloud service and is free to users with less than 50 drives and affordable for those with larger installations.
+Read more infomration about TrueCommand in the [What is TrueCommand](https://www.truenas.com/docs/truecommand/overview/tcwhatis/) article.